-Brian Wiseman enters his fifth season as an assistant coach for the University of Michigan ice hockey team; being named to the position in the summer of 2011.
+Brian Wiseman enters his sixth season as an assistant coach for the University of Michigan ice hockey team in 2016-17; being named to the position in the summer of 2011.
 His duties include evaluating and recruiting future players, developing on-ice practice plans and implementing in-game strategies.

 Wiseman was a standout center for the Wolverines from 1990-91 to 1993-94.
 Wiseman returned to Michigan in June 2011 after spending the 2010-11 season as an assistant coach for the American Hockey League's Houston Aeros, a Minnesota Wild affiliate.
 Wiseman helped the Aeros reach the Calder Cup final after a second-place division finish.
 He also served as an assistant coach at Princeton University in 2003-04 under head coach Leonard Quesnelle.
 Wiseman was a video coach for the Dallas Stars in 2002-03 with head coach Dave Tippett and served as the Michigan ice hockey team's administrative assistant in 2000-01 and '01-02.
 In 166 career games for the Maize and Blue, Wiseman racked up 348 points, which rank third all-time for the program.
 His 164 assists are second best in U-M annals.
 Wiseman, an inductee of the U-M Deker Blue Line Club Hall of Fame, is one of just seven U-M players to notch 50 assists in one season (1993-94).
 Wiseman was a member of U-M's first CCHA regular-season championship team (1991-92) and its first CCHA Tournament winner (1994), and he won a second CCHA regular-season crown in 1993-94.
 Wiseman's four years at Michigan started the school's streak of 21 consecutive NCAA Tournament berths, a national record.
 His teams reached the 1992 and 1993 Frozen Four.
 As a senior captain in 1993-94, he led U-M in scoring (19-50-69), was voted a Hobey Baker Memorial Award finalist, earned All-America first team, and picked up All-CCHA first team recognition.
 He led off his career by garnering CCHA Rookie of the Year in 1990-91 when he tallied a 25-33-58 line, the second-highest point total by any Wolverine freshman.
 He was also picked for the CCHA All-Rookie team.